hugorbarbosa/cpp-coding-style-guide/README.md

 - Type aliases
 - Type template parameters

-Type names should use `PascalCase`, i.e., each word should start with a capital letter and no separator (e.g. underscore, `_`) between words:
+Type names should use `PascalCase`, i.e., each word should start with a capital letter and no separator (e.g., underscore, `_`) between words:

 ```c++
 class MyClass {